danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 </div>

 ### 3.6 Asterisk Painting
-So far we have discussed the transformation of objects with the sample code, but the throbber is moving repetitively and regularly through using syntaxes like `frameRate()` to slower down the number of frames that run per second, and `rotate()` to control the angle for each rotation.
+So far we have discussed the transformation of objects with the sample code, but the throbber is moving repetitively and regularly through using syntaxes like `frameRate()` to slow down the number of frames that run per second, and `rotate()` to control the angle for each rotation.
 But more importantly with the `draw()` and `rect()` functions, it gives the illusion that the newly drawn ellipse fades over time and one after the after following the drawing of a semi-transparent rectangle background per frame.

 This section will move from repetition and regularity to repetition and difference.
 Artist and software developer John P. Bell has made an artwork called *Asterisk Painting* <span class="ref">(ref: http://www.johnpbell.com/asterisk-painting/)</span>, containing a lot of throbber-like spinning patterns, but each throbber (what he called asterisk) is spinning differently, in terms of how it spins, the variation of color and texture.
 Many syntaxes that Bell have used are related to time and temporality, for example the setting up of a timer, the calculation of current millis, the speed of rotation, the waiting time for starting the new cycle, etc. Even for the visual outcome, what constitute an asterisk is not a shape, but a series of number which refers to the milliseconds counter that will line up as a straight line.
 (See Figure 3.3 for the visual outcome)